Source-Alchemists/AyBorg/README.md

 ## Why AyBorg?

 - **Easy to use!**
-  - AyBorg wants you to be successful with your automation solution, fast and easy!
-  - Don't spend a lot of time to write code, just use AyBorg's user **friendly no code** interface!
+  - Don't spend a lot of time to write code, just use instead AyBorg's user **friendly no code** interface!
   - If you ever need to write code, still don't spend to much time on it, with AyBorg's very simple plugin interface!
-- **One interface to fit them all!** Don't invest a lot of money to train your employees in different applications, use AyBorg instead!
+- **One interface to fit them all!** Don't invest a lot of money to train your employees in different applications!
 - **Scalable!** No matter how many devices are connected, AyBorg can handle them all in one interface!
 - **Easy to integrate into your existing infrastructure**, thanks to MQTT!
 - **No vendor lock-in!**